zb8787/Medical-Meeting-Interface/README.md

 To setup the databse:
 * Download Postman: https://www.postman.com/
-* Run server end serperately
+* Run server end only
 * Use back end URL: http://localhost:3000 to generate administrative account for patient and doctor
 * Under both administrative account: generate preset topics
   * The form follows such: